Realswitzer/incremancer-sedit/readme.md

 ./dump.py encode output.json output.sav
 ```

-<p>this is not guaranteed to work on chalice12's mod, use dump.py and manually edit it. while from my short testing you can take a normal save, edit it, and put it into chalice's mod, i am unable to fully test this so you may lose some things.</p>
+<p>this is not guaranteed to work on chalice12's mod, use dump.py and manually edit it. while from my short testing you can take a normal save, edit it, and put it into chalice's mod, i am unable to fully test backwards compatability so you may lose some things.</p>

 # heres a demo